 - Proposals- a highly persuasive technical document written to get an individual or a group to do something

 - White papers-they is written to point out the success of a company’s products or services.
 Technical writing is problem-oriented, where the technical writers create documentation to create solutions about the company’s product or service.

 - Brochures- brochures are pretty pictures created by technical writers to create a deeper understanding and provide clear descriptions of the functions and uses of the product.
 Technical writers can create promotional brochures to help in the marketing of the product.
 They may develop marketing emails, sales letters, and product leaflets to inform potential customers of the available offers to attract them.

 - Case studies- these are reports that give out details on how an organization’s financial goals with the help of the product.
 They identify data patterns about the subject for generalization purposes.

 - Training manuals- technical writers compile information for a job training manual.
-The areas to be outlined in the manual may include; general information about employees or employers, company policies, duties, and responsibilities.
+The areas to be outlined in the manual may include; general information documentation about employees or employers, company policies, duties, and responsibilities.

 - Literature reviews are technical writing that provides existing information on the product or service.
 Technical writers provide information on previously conducted findings on the product or service.